getodk/docs/odk1-src/form-logic.rst

 :tc:`${has_children} = 'yes'`
   True if the answer to :tc:`has_children` was ``yes``.

-Relevance expressions can also use :doc:`XPath functions <form-functions>`.
+Relevance expressions can also use :ref:`functions <form-functions>`.
 For example:

 :tc:`selected(${allergies}, 'peanut')`